Can You Lose Weight After Menopause?

 Most females will gain about five pounds during the menopausal transition, says Pinkerton.
 While it might not seem like a lot, these five pounds may be compounded by future weight gain or previous weight gain you've been trying to lose.

 However, most of these causes are related to aging, not menopause.
 It just so happens these events all occur at the same time.
 That's why menopause often gets the blame.

 Here are some factors that contribute to weight gain during midlife and menopause.

-Midlife brings a slower metabolism, which means your resting energy usage slips.
-In other words, the number of calories you burn just while resting is lower postmenopause than before.
+Midlife tends to bring a slower metabolism, which means your resting energy usage slips.
+In other words, the number of calories you burn just while resting is lower after postmenopause than before.
 "Changes in metabolism after menopause make it more difficult than before menopause to lose weight," says Nieca Goldberg, M.D., medical director of the Joan H. Tisch Center for Women's Health at NYU Langone Health.